Discover the Charm of Mount Angel Oktoberfest and Mount Angel Abbey in Oregon.

 They use a hop field to grow their hops.

-Brewers, beer writers, and craft beer judges captivated by the vision of a monastic brewery have volunteered their time, brewing suggestions, and business advice.
+Brewers, beer writers, and craft beer judges, captivated by the vision of a monastic brewery, have volunteered their time, brewing suggestions, and business advice.
 A community timber raising, which took place in 2017, was an inspiring example of the communal nature of the project.
 The all-day affair involved more than 100 volunteers – including monks, seminarians, and staff from the Abbey, as well as members of the local town of Mt.
 Angel.
 The only break in the day's efforts was to gather for a prayer service in the brewery structure at noon, followed by a traditional barbecue lunch.
 In the course of the brisk Saturday, what started as a bare concrete slab quickly became a structural frame with building blocks that defined the overall shape of the Brewery and Taproom.
 The frame was built from 14,000 board feet of Douglas fir harvested from the Abbey tree farm.
 It now serves as a welcoming place to gather, taste, and believe.

 The steps leading up to the brewery from the parking lot.
 The barn and silo are where they store brewing equipment, hops, and other items.